-Strain typing was not carried out on all NAS isolates of the same species causing IMI in a given quarter, to check that repeated observations of the same species was indeed a persistent infection and not reinfection of the same quarter with a different strain of the same species.
-As finding the same species in a given quarter on different occasions is likely insufficient evidence for a persistent infection (Dufour et al., 2012), this may mean that different strains of the same species of NAS have been clustered together in the analysis as repeated observations of a persistent IMI.
-However, although strain may vary in these repeated observations, the inclusion of random effects for quarter and cow in the model still control for these important host-level effects on quarter SCC.
-The majority of positive IMI quarters with repeated observations were S. chromogenes.
-Although strain-typing was not performed on all isolates for the current study, S. chromogenes has been demonstrated to be a highly persistent intramammary pathogen (Piessens et al., 2011; Valckenier et al., 2021).
+Strain typing was not carried out on all isolates of the same species causing IMI in a given quarter (to check that repeated observations of the same species was indeed a persistent infection), as our objective was to identify the effect on SCC by individual NASM species and not to characterize species-level persistence.
+As finding the same NASM species in a given quarter on different occasions is likely insufficient evidence for a persistent infection (Dufour et al., 2012), it is possible that different strains of the same Staph. species have been clustered together in the analysis as repeated observations of a persistent IMI.
+This may introduce biases in our analysis (error of omission) if an interaction exists between persistency and effect on SCC at the strain level for some Staph. species.
+This is a current gap in our knowledge and an opportunity for future research.
+The majority of positive IMI quarters with repeated observations in the current study were S. chromogenes, which has been demonstrated to be a highly persistent intramammary pathogen (Piessens et al., 2011; Valckenier et al., 2021).
 In unpublished data from Fry et al. (2014), 90% of quarters where S. chromogenes was isolated at multiple time points were confirmed to be persistent infections.
-In the current study, it is also likely that the majority of repeated observations of S. chromogenes IMI in the same quarter were persistent infections.
-Preliminary work for a project using the same population of bacterial isolates found that all but one of 75 quarters where S. chromogenes was repeatedly isolated (from 2-3 timepoints) had an IMI caused by the same strain type (unpublished data).
-Sixty-four of these 75 quarters where strain-typing was used to confirm persistent S. chromogenes infections are included in the current data set.
-The second-most common type of IMI with repeated observations in a given quarter was S. aureus, an intramammary pathogen whose ability to cause persistent infections has been well described (Lam et al., 1996; Woudstra et al., 2023).
-Although some repeated observations of quarters with S. chromogenes or S. aureus in the current study may represent new infections with a different strain type, it is likely that the majority are truly persistent.
+The second-most common type of IMI in the current study with repeated observations in a given quarter was S. aureus, an intramammary pathogen whose ability to cause persistent infections has been well described (Lam et al., 1996; Woudstra et al., 2023).
+Based on previous findings, we can only speculate that the majority of repeated observations of S. chromogenes or S. aureus IMI in the current study in a given quarter were persistent infections with the same strain.
+Notably, the inclusion of random effects for quarter and cow in the model controlled for these important host-level effects on quarter SCC.

+Ends abruptly… what else should we discuss, or does this transition to the conclusion section here?

 Åvall-Jääskeläinen, S., J. Koort, H. Simojoki, and S. Taponen.
 2013.
 Bovine-associated CNS species resist phagocytosis differently.
 BMC Veterinary Research 9(1):227.